 - Time-consuming = less time for other resources

 Our Tutor’s Opinion

-Firecracker is a wonderful and well thought out start up that combines flashcards, material by topic, a qbank into one seamless interface.
-It’s function as an overall software is better than the flashcards, which sometimes falter in that they often contain too much material and cannot be edited.
+Firecracker is a wonderful and well-thought-out start-up that combines flashcards, material by topic, a qbank into one seamless interface.
+Its function as an overall software is better than the flashcards, which sometimes falter in that they often contain too much material and cannot be edited.
 The flashcards aren’t all bad, however.
-They offer flexibility of choosing how well you knew the material (1-5), which goes into the algorithm for spaced repetition that will suggest ~150-200 cards for you to review each day when you log on to the homepage.
-Most of the time, the material is bite sized.
+They offer the flexibility of choosing how well you knew the material (1-5), which goes into the algorithm for spaced repetition that will suggest ~150-200 cards for you to review each day when you log on to the homepage.
+Most of the time, the material is bite-sized.
 You can also choose cards to do based on small topics.
 Here is an example of a well-done flashcard.